Mirage by Somaiya Daud [Blog Tour]

 “My life had been a series of events happening to me, and I wanted so desperately to be able to exert the control Massinia managed on my own life.”

 The story is crafted so well and depicts the measures that occupying groups employ to exert and maintain control over their conquered land.
 What I found bizarre though was the treaty itself.
-I just don’t see Mathis accepting a peace treaty, let alone agreeing to its terms after those who signed it were dead.
+I just don’t see Mathis accepting a peace treaty, let alone agreeing to its terms after those who signed it was dead.
 I was the only person that found this odd in my buddy read though, so I won’t hold this odd character reversal against him (although Maram does seem to agree with me)!

 “It is not the Vathek way to let those conquered rule themselves, and with my Andalaan fiance – people say…things”

-The descriptive language that I adored during the first 20% of the book I unfortunately came to find overwhelming and borderline excessive in parts, to the point of detracting from the plot progression.
+The descriptive language that I adored during the first 20% of the book I, unfortunately, came to find overwhelming and borderline excessive in parts, to the point of detracting from the plot progression.
 There were chunks of the book that I felt all I was reading was beautifully written descriptions and nothing else.
 There is so little dialogue in parts and I think that is why I struggled at times: it is lyrically written but the narrative drags for me when all it does is describe.
 I was craving more interaction and is the reason that I rated this 4 instead of 5 stars, but I know that not everyone will feel the same way.

 Overall I found Mirage to be an absolute treasure.
-In my opinion this is the best feminist SFF book that I have read so far in 2018, and I cherish the characters and world.
+In my opinion, this is the best feminist SFF book that I have read so far in 2018, and I cherish the characters and world.
 This was a great start to what I am sure will be an amazing series, and I cannot wait to see what is next for Amani, Idris, and Maram!
 I highly recommend this book and cannot wait to see it out in the world!

 Many thanks to the publisher for providing me an electronic advanced reader copy of this book in exchange for my honest review.
 Quotations in this review were taken from an uncorrected proof and are subject to be changed upon publication.
-You can find information about my rating criteria here.

 About the Author